Computing Geometry-aware Handle and Tunnel Loops in 3D Models

 Publications

 Many applications such as topology repair, model editing, surface parameterization, and feature recognition benefit from computing loops on surfaces that wrap around their `handles' and `tunnels'.
 Computing such loops while optimizing their geometric lengths is difficult.
 On the other hand, computing such loops without considering geometry is easy but may not be very useful.
-In this paper we strike a balance by computing topologically correct loops that are also geometrically relevant.
-Our algorithm is a novel application of the concepts from topological persistence introduced recently in computational topology.
-The usability of the computed loops is demonstrated with some examples in feature identification and topology simplification.
+In our research, we strike a balance by computing topologically correct loops that are also geometrically relevant.
+We have developed several algorithms along this direction which are published in the following papers.

-T. K. Dey, K. Li, J. Sun, and D. Cohen-Steiner.
+[DLSC08] T. K. Dey, K. Li, J. Sun, and D. Cohen-Steiner.
 Computing Geometry-aware Handle and Tunnel Loops in 3D Models.
-SIGGRAPH 2008, to appear.
+SIGGRAPH 2008.

+Our algorithm in this paper is a novel application of the concepts from topological persistence introduced recently in computational topology.
+The usability of the computed loops is demonstrated with some examples in feature identification and topology simplification.
 Our algorithm computes a set of non-trivial loops called Handle and Tunnel loops in 3D models and iso-surfaces in volume data.
-The concept of handle and tunnel loops was introduced in an earlier paper On Computing Handle and Tunnel Loops, (also see Web-page).
+The concept of handle and tunnel loops was introduced in an earlier paper [DLS07] (also see Web-page).
 The input to our algorithm are a closed surface mesh and associated volume mesh.
 For a surface mesh, we use DelPSC software built in our group to get the volume mesh.
 While for the case of iso-surfaces, the volume mesh is obtained almost freely.

 Handles and tunnels on Botijo and Atom Input surfaces Botijo and Atom